ExitValue.ai

 Licensed workforce depth is often the most valuable asset.
 Licensed electricians, plumbers, pipefitters, and other journeymen take 4-5 years of apprenticeship to develop.
 A contractor with 20 licensed journeymen has an asset that cannot be quickly replicated.
 Buyers pay for this workforce as much as for the earnings it generates.

 Service and maintenance revenue provides the recurring income that construction businesses typically lack.
-Contractors with 20-30% of revenue from ongoing service contracts command materially higher multiples than pure project-based businesses.
+Contractors with a percent-of-revenue range from ongoing service contracts command materially higher multiples than pure project-based businesses.

 What Decreases Specialty Contractor Value

 Project concentration risk is the biggest concern.
 If two or three projects represent 50%+ of current revenue, buyers face significant earnings volatility.
-A diversified project mix with no single project above 15% of revenue is ideal.
+A diversified project mix with no single project above a percent-of-revenue figure is ideal.

 Underbidding history revealed in job-cost reports will destroy buyer confidence.
 Consistent cost overruns on completed projects signal estimating problems that buyers will assume continue.
 Clean job-cost histories with margins meeting or exceeding estimates are essential.